anka-sirota/djangocms-css-background/README.md

 Fork of https://github.com/WnP/djangocms-css-background.

-Allows does the same thing that the djangocms-css-background does, but also allows nesting.
+Does the same thing that the djangocms-css-background does, but also allows nesting and adding inline styles.
+Also, app label has underscores instead of dashes.

 ## Depends